 A statute of limitations is the amount of time a plaintiff could file their case in court.
 Indiana Code §34-11-2-4 sets the statute of limitations at two years from the date of injury.
-Ideally, this length of time allows for a burn injury victim to find legal representation and for their attorney to prepare to file a case on their behalf.
+Ideally, this length of time allows for a burn injury victim to find legal representation and for their personal injury attorney to prepare to file a case on their behalf.

 However, the pre-filing process could also include contacting witnesses, accessing medical information, and discussing fair damages for the victim’s suffering.
 Regardless, if the filing is not complete when the statute of limitations expires, a victim may no longer have any legal standing to recover damages from those liable.